To apply for federal aid you must:

 1. Make sure you meet federal eligibility requirements to receive financial aid.

-2. Fill out the Free Application for Federal Student Aid (FAFSA), applying as soon as possible after Jan.
-1 using previous year tax data (for example the 2014-2015 application will use 2013 tax information).
-You (and your parents if applicable) may estimate your income information as accurately as possible in order to complete the form and submit it by the Oregon State University priority deadline of February 28th.
+2. Fill out the Free Application for Federal Student Aid (FAFSA), applying as soon as possible after Oct.
+1 using previous year tax data from 2 years prior (for example, the 2017-18 application will use 2015 tax information).
 Improvements to the FAFSA application process now allow for direct data download from your IRS return!
 Follow the prompts while completing the application to authorize this information exchange.
 Always remember that there is no fee to apply for federal aid.

 3. List Oregon State on your FAFSA application using our school code, 003210.

 4. The priority FAFSA application deadline for Oregon State is February 28th.
 This date is used to determine eligibility for some need-based aid programs as well as State and Institutional funds.
 Applications received after the priority deadline will still be eligible for federal aid such as the Pell Grant and Direct Loans.
 Graduate students are not eligible for federal grants.